 - Brushing the hair while showering: few people like to brush their hair while rinsing them.
 It is normal but wet hair is usually weak and may not need an extra push or pull.
 Combing through wet hair is the part where most people feel that they are experiencing hair loss.

-While showering, people have very little to do and a lot to notice.
+While showering, people might become more observant and start wondering how much hair in the shower is considered normal.
 Seeing the fallen strands can bring out the concern, but it can only be body shedding some hair.

 Can taking too many showers cause hair falls?

 Well, few believe that taking fewer showers can reduce hair loss.
-That is because you put fewer hair chemicals and hot water on your head, which can eventually reduce the hair fall in the shower.
+That is because using fewer hair chemicals and exposing your scalp to less hot water can eventually reduce hair shedding during showers.
 But this also means that the longer you stay under the water, the more hair falls you might experience.

 How to prevent hair fall in the shower?

-At this point, you are just looking for ways to fix your hair loss.
+At this point, you are probably seeking solutions to reduce hair shedding and improve the health of your thinning hair.
 There are some at-home remedies that you can do to discourage hair fall.

 Fighting off stress